claestom/lawcostoptseries/README.md

 git clone https://github.com/claestom/lawcostoptseries.git ; cd lawcostoptseries
 ```
 #### 2. Deploy the Diagnostic Settings required to your Log Analytics Workspace

-In order to for the workbook to get insights in the query activities of the tables, the Audit logs need to be captured from the Log Analytics workspaces.
-This will be done using Diagnostic Settings and in order to scale and automate this, a custom Azure Policy was created for this solution.
-The following command will create the custom Policy definition and assign it to your subscription.

 ```
 cd scripts ; ./create-policy-assignment.ps1 -SubscriptionId "xxxxxxxx-..."